d3/d3-time/README.md

 <a name="week" href="#week">#</a> <b>week</b>
 <br><a href="#week">#</a> <b>utcWeek</b>

-Alias for [sunday](#sunday); 7 days.
+Alias for [sunday](#sunday); 7 days and typically 168 hours.
 Weeks in local time may range from 167 to 169 hours due on Daylight Savings.

 <a name="sunday" href="#sunday">#</a> <b>sunday</b>
 <br><a href="#sunday">#</a> <b>utcSunday</b>